 Although housing discrimination was made illegal in 1968 with the Fair Housing Act, the homeownership gap between Black and white households is the same level as it was at that point.
-In 2019, DC's Black homeownership rate was 34 percent, compared to nearly 49 percent for white households (ACS, 2019) and the difference is projected to widen still in the decades ahead.
+For example, while nearly 49 percent of White households own their own homes, only 34 percent of Black households own their homes (ACS, 2019).
+The difference is projected to widen still in the decades ahead.

 Over the past ten years, the District led the nation in creating policies and investing local resources to support vulnerable low-income rental households with affordable rental housing.
-As a result, the District is well positioned to invest in Black homeownership today to not only help the District rectify the harmful policies of the past but also, stem the exodus of Black homeowners, and build pathways to more equitable homeownership rates.
+As a result, the District is well positioned to invest in Black homeownership today to not only help the District rectify the harmful policies of the past, but also stem the exodus of Black homeowners, and build pathways to more equitable homeownership rates.